Altmetrics, or alternative metrics, use the Social Web to generate new measures of scholarly impact. Examples of altmetrics include the number of:

-Impactstory is a fee-for-service web-based tool developed in part by a doctoral student at the University of North Carolina.
+Impactstory is an open source, web-based tool developed in part by a doctoral student at the University of North Carolina.
 Impactstory provides metrics from a variety of sources and normalizes those metrics based on comparison sets.
 Impactstory provides metrics for journal articles, data sets, slides and other research products.

 Here are some of the metrics that Impactstory collects: